Blackboard and Moodle are

 The event also recognized past EiBC award recipients and announced the 2014 EiBC finalists.

 EiBC award nominees are evaluated by Concordia University undergraduate students participating in the College of Business’ Business Scholars Program.
 Students review and research the nominees, narrow the list to 12 finalists—three in each category (individual, nonprofit, and small or large business)—and create an in-depth review of each finalist.
 The finalists’ reviews are then presented to an independent selection committee comprised of business and community leaders who vote on the award recipients.
 The selection committee is led by Donald Christian, Ph.
-D., dean of Concordia University’s College of Business.
+D., CEO of Concordia University’s College of Business.

 “Being a part of this process helped me understand not only what I learned in the classroom, but also how to represent the University in a variety of networking opportunities and meetings,” Amanda Hurvitz, Concordia University student, said.
 “After doing the research, I decided that I really want to be a part of companies like the ones we chose as finalists, because I learned how important it is for organizations to have high ethical standards and values.”

 CTX Business Scholars students standing with professor Lynette Gillis and Dean Don Christian at the Ethics in Business lunch.

 Other Business Scholars Not Pictured: Sairam Pathi, John Watson, Aaron Dunahoe, Colin Allison